postsharp/Metalama.Documentation/content/quickstart/using-aspects/adding-aspects.md

 ## Adding aspects as custom attributes

-Suppose you have a method like this one, which occasionally fails:
+Suppose you have a method that occasionally fails.

 ![](images/flaky_method_no_aspect.png)

-At the moment, CodeLens displays `No aspect`.
+At the moment, CodeLens is displaying `No aspect`.
 This means that no aspect has been applied to this method yet.

 To apply the `Retry` aspect, add it as a normal custom attribute, i.e., type `[Retry]`: